utopia-foss/utopia/doc/faq/core/manager.rst

 Where and how are neighborhoods calculated?
 """""""""""""""""""""""""""""""""""""""""""
-The neighborhood computation does not take place in the ``CellManager`` itself but in the underlying ``Grid`` object and based on the cells' IDs.
+The neighborhood computation does not take place in the ``CellManager`` itself, but in the underlying ``Grid`` object and based on the cells' IDs.
 The ``CellManager`` then retrieves the corresponding shared pointers from the IDs and makes them available via the ``neighbors_of`` method.

 The available neighborhood modes vary depending on the chosen `grid specialization <../../doxygen/html/class_utopia_1_1_grid.html>`_.

-Are neighborhoods computed on the fly or can I cache them?
+Are neighborhoods computed on the fly, or can I cache them?
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-**Yes,** the ``CellManager`` offers to cache the neighborhood computation's result.
+Yes, the ``CellManager`` allows caching the neighborhood computation's result.
 This feature can be controlled via the ``compute_and_store`` argument.

 If enabled (which is the default), the neighborhood is computed once for each cell, stored, and retrieved upon calls to ``neighbors_of``.
 For more information, see `the doxygen documentation <../../doxygen/html/class_utopia_1_1_cell_manager.html>`_.

 Having this feature enabled gives a slight performance gain in most situations.
-However, when being memory-limited, it might make sense to disable it:
+However, if memory is limited, it might make sense to disable it:

 .. code-block:: yaml